ulbmuenster/invenio-vocabularies-extra/README.rst

     *ImportCompleteGndSubjectsJob* for a one-time import of a GND authorities file

     *ProcessGNDSubjectsJob* for a regular OAI-PMH based harvesting of GND authorities

     *ProcessMeshSubjectsJob* to process a full zipped XML-based MeSH file via http

+    *ProcessWikidataAffiliationsJob* to process affiliation data from wikidata's SPARQL endpoint